-Caring for Australian and New Zealanders with Kidney Impairment (CARI) guidelines [186] recommend checking fasting blood sugar twice in all kidney donors.
-Those with sugar ≥ 7 mmol/L on both occasions are considered diabetic and this is considered to be an absolute contraindication.
+Caring for Australian and New Zealanders with Kidney Impairment (CARI) guidelines[186] recommend checking fasting blood sugar twice in all kidney donors.
+Those with sugar \geq 7 mmol/L on both occasions are considered diabetic and this is considered to be an absolute contraindication.
 The guidelines used the criteria of IFG as 6.1-6.9 mmol/L. Any donor with at least one occasion of IFG should have a 2 h oral glucose tolerance test.
 Those with normal fasting sugars were allowed to donate.
 Patients at high risk for the development of type 2 DM were advised to have an oral glucose tolerance test.
-The characteristics of high risk for developing type 2 diabetes mentioned in CARI guidelines included family history, age ≥ 45 years, being an Aboriginal or Torres Strait Islander and obesity.
-If the 2-h glucose of an oral glucose tolerance test result is ≥ 11.1 mmol/L then the patient is considered diabetic and this is an absolute contraindication to a living kidney donation.
+The characteristics of high risk for developing type 2 diabetes mentioned in CARI guidelines included family history, age > 45 years, being an Aboriginal or Torres Strait Islander and obesity.
+If the 2-h glucose of an oral glucose tolerance test result is \geq 11.1 mmol/L then the patient is considered diabetic and this is an absolute contraindication to a living kidney donation.
 Donors with IGT and a blood sugar between 7.8-11.0 mmol/L are considered not fit to donate.
-Donors with glucose tolerance ≤ 7.8 mmol/L are normal and considered to not be a contraindication to donation.
+Purplet of the development of the as a blood sugar between to not be a contraindication to donation.
 Furthermore, a past history of gestational diabetes was considered as contraindication to donation.